 Some women who get Vulvodynia have a history of vaginal infections such as thrush.
 However, it is important to know that Vulvodynia is not a sexually transmitted disease and it is not contagious.

 How is a Depressed Vagina Diagnosed?

 Your doctor is likely to ask you a few questions about your medical history as well to try to gauge a better idea as to what you’re experiencing and where.
 In addition to their questions, your doctor may perform a pelvic examination.
 This involves your doctor visually examining your external vaginal area for any signs of infection or an explanation for the cause of your symptoms.

 Your doctor may also do a quick cotton swab to see if there are any areas of pain around your vulva region as well as take some cell samples to test for vaginal infections such as a yeast infection or bacterial vaginosos.

 No one treatment works for everyone, and some women find that they need a combination of treatments to help relieve the symptoms.
 There is no cure.
 Treatment is aimed at helping to relieve the pain and discomfort experienced.
-Some treatment your doctor may prescribe are topical creams, antidepressants, nerve blocks ad anticonvulsants.
+Some treatments your doctor may prescribe is topical creams, antidepressants, nerve blocks ad anticonvulsants.
 There is also a lot you can do at home to help prevent or relieve symptoms:

 - Use unscented, soft, white toilet tissue.